fbpx

 The upper trail is a little more than four kilometers with one very steep slope with a rope to hold onto.
 For somewhat experienced hikers the return trip takes around two to three hours.
 For people that are not used to hiking the return trip should take somewhere between four and six hours.

-Click here to download a map with the trails for your mobile.
+Click on the links to see GPS track of the longer route, map of both trails or download a map with the trails for your mobile.

 The trails can change without warning if authorities deem them unsafe.
 Stay updated on the latest news of the eruption at Safe Travel.